aayushmanarora/coffe-shop-sales/Readme.md

 - Clean and structure raw sales data for analysis.
 - Create dynamic summaries using Pivot Tables and Charts.
 - Develop an interactive Excel dashboard to present business insights.
-- Identify patterns in customer behavior, sales trends, and product performance.

 ---